featurist/create-hyperdom-app/README.md

 ### Options

-- `--jsx`: use jsx instead of plain js api.
+- `--jsx`: generate jsx project instead of the default js one.
-- `--tsx`: use typescript with tsx instead of plain js api.
+- `--tsx`: generate typescript project with tsx.

 ## Contributing